stanford-policylab/learning-to-be-fair/README.md

     - `output/figure_ec1a.pdf`
     - `output/figure_ec1b.pdf`
 - `4_simulation/`
-  - **Overview**: This directory contains the scripts necessary to run the simulation in Section 6.1 of the paper.
+  - **Overview**: This directory contains the scripts necessary to run the simulations in Section 6.1 of the paper, as well as associated appendices.
   - **Data description**: The data used in the simulation are described in Appendix F of the paper.
   - The main script is `4_simulation/run_sim_withcosts.R`.
 This script is designed to be run from the root project directory, e.g., using `Rscript src/4_simulation/run_sim_withcosts.R`.
   - Users will also be required to set up a Python virtual environment using `venv` called `nudge_simulation`.
 Establish this environment at `src/4_simulation` with the name `nudge_simulation`.
 Install the necessary Python packages from the `requirements.txt` file before running `run_sim_withcosts.R`, e.g., by calling `pip install -r requirements.txt` with the environment activated.